The Spreedivas performing at the opening of Germany's first lesbian cemetery. Photos by Sabine Glasmeyer

 “Some people might say this is historic, but today we're saying her-storic,” founder Hilde Heringer told the crowd gathered in the Georgian Perochial Protestant cemetery in Prenzlauer Berg, just north of Alexanderplatz.
-“We now have somewhere, for the first time, that lesbians can be buried besides those they loved.”
+“We now have somewhere, for the first time, that lesbians can be buried beside those they loved.”

 Germany's tabloids had a field day when the opening was announced last week.
 “It's pointless!” screeched some, with others arguing that it was actually quite romantic.
 Basically, no one knew what to think, and it's likely we were all missing the point.
 After all, besides maybe pallbearers and gravediggers, who can really claim to have spent a lot of time thinking about cemeteries?